Audrius Beinorius

 Audrius Beinorius (born September 28, 1964) is a Lithuanian philosopher, orientalist (specialist of Indology, Buddhist studies and Comparative Studies), translator, Habilitated Doctor of Humane Letters.

 In 1988, he finished landscape management studies at the Academy of Agriculture.
 Later he moved to India where during four years he studied Indology, Buddhology and Indian languages (Sanskrit, Pali, Bengali, at the Ramakrishna Mission Institute of Culture in Calcutta.
 In 1996, Beinorius become a lecturer at the Center of Orientalist Studies at Vilnius University.
 In 1998, he earned a Doctor of Philosophy degree from Lithuanian Institute of Philosophy.
-He became a docent, Assoc.
+He became a Assoc.
 Prof. in 2000 and a full professor in 2007.
 2004-2014 A. Beinorius was the director of the Center of Oriental Studies at Vilnius University, Lithuania.
 He has been doing the research work in Great Britain (Oriental Institute, Oxford, 2000), the Netherlands (Leiden, International Institute for Asian Studies, IIAS, in 2004–2005), France (Sorbonne, 2012), Brown University (US, Fulbright scholar in 2008–2009), Japan (Nanzan Institute for Religion and Culture, under Japan Foundation Scholarship, 2008), in India (RM Institute of Culture (Kolkata), Sarnath Institute for Higher Tibetan Studies, JNU Institute of Advanced Studies, New Delhi 2013–1014), Institute of South Asian Studies at Heidelberg University (2015).
 Has been lecturing at La Sapienza University (Rome), University of Iceland (Reykjavik), University of Malta, University of Ghent, Calcutta University, DevSanskriti Vishvavidyalaya, Haridwar.
 2018-2020 - Professor of Asian religions at Tartu University, Estonia.

-The main scientific fields of prof. A. Beinorius are: the Perception of Indian culture in the West, Indian philosophy, Indian religious history (Buddhism and Hinduism), Indian astrology and cosmology, Cultural Psychology, Postcolonial Studies, Methodologies of Comparative Religion Studies, Classical Indian psychology, Western Esoteric Movements in India (Theosophy and Freemasonry).
+The main research fields of interest of prof. A. Beinorius include: the Perception of Indian culture in the West, Indian philosophy, Indian religious history (Buddhism and Hinduism), Indian astrology and cosmology, Cultural Psychology, Postcolonial Studies, Methodologies of Comparative Religion Studies, Classical Indian psychology, Western Esoteric Movements in India (Theosophy and Freemasonry).
 2010-2018 - a founder and director of Confucius Institute (CI) at Vilnius University.
 2000-2015 - Editor-in-chief of academic journal Acta Orientalia Vilnensia.

-Beinorius has written more than 80 scientific papers in English, Lithuanian, Polish, and Russian, has published three monographs, two teaching tools, made many translations from Sanskrit, Pali, Russian, English, French, German.
+A.Beinorius has written more than 90 scholarly papers in English, Lithuanian, Polish, and Russian, has published four monographs, two teaching tools, made many translations from Sanskrit, Pali, Russian, English, French, German.